top of page

 🌊 Excess Kapha, which rules the sinuses and chest, can cause wet, damp coughs and winter chest colds when out of balance.
 Sturdy List of Kapha Imbalances

-What is Nasya Oil?
+1. What is Nasya in Ayurveda?

 Ayurvedic Nasya Treatment.
 Close-up of a person's serene face with a dropper releasing liquid onto their skin, set against a soft, blurred background.

-2. Oil Pulling or Kavala kriya
+2. Oil Pulling or Kavala Kriya

-3. Herbal Steam Inhalation
+3. Herbal Steam Inhalation for Sinus Congestion Relief

 Herbal steam baths are an Ayurvedic sinus treatment that balance the doshas in the head and respiratory system.
 Steaming involves mixing Ayurvedic herbs into boiling water, leaning over the bowl and placing a towel over your head to trap the steam, and breathing it in for 10 to 15 minutes.

-4. Herbal Therapy
+4. Herbal Therapy for Sinus Congestion Relief

 • Ginger and Honey: A spoonful of honey and ginger every morning helps boost the immune system and alleviate allergies.